swiesend/scala-aes-cbc/README.md

 > By the way you most likely do not want to use AES with [ECB](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_Codebook_.28ECB.29) block cipher mode - tl;dr: just don't do it.

+**Disclaimer:** Do not use this code in production or with any sensitive data, as I can't gurantee the correctness of the provided implementation.
+I am not a professional security researcher.
+Furthermore applies the given MIT License.

 # Getting started